 Before you rush out to get your ovaries scanned (although annual check-ups with a gynae should be a part of every woman’s healthcare routine anyway), it helps to understand the truth behind the headlines.
 We investigated.

-In February, a US court ordered Johnson & Johnson to pay $72 million in damages to a woman whose death from ovarian cancer was linked to the use of the company’s baby powder.
+What the court cases found In February, a US court ordered Johnson & Johnson to pay $72 million in damages to a woman whose death from ovarian cancer was linked to the use of the company’s baby powder.
 Then in May, the company was again ordered to pay $55 million in damages to a woman who said that the talc product had caused her ovarian cancer.

 However, Johnson & Johnson are appealing the decisions and say that the rulings contradict the findings of thirty years of scientific research.
 And even the American Cancer Society says that “the findings have been mixed”.

+How risky is the use of baby powder, really?
 While the findings of these court cases (and 1 200 other similar cases now awaiting trial) will continue to be the source of debate for many years to come, it pays to be aware of the potential risks associated with using baby powder.
 The International Agency for Research on Cancer, which is part of the World Health Organization, has said that the use of talc in the genital area is “possibly carcinogenic to humans”.